2020 World Grand Prix (darts)

 The 2020 BoyleSports World Grand Prix was a darts tournament and the 23rd staging of the World Grand Prix.
-It was held from 6–12 October 2020 at the Ricoh Arena in Coventry, England, behind closed doors.
+It was held from 6 to 12 October 2020 at the Coventry Arena in Coventry, England, behind closed doors.
 Due to the COVID-19 pandemic, the tournament was held away from the Citywest Hotel in Dublin for the first time since 2000.

 Michael van Gerwen was the defending champion, after defeating Dave Chisnall 5–2 in the 2019 final, to win his second consecutive and fifth overall World Grand Prix title.
 However, he was eliminated in the quarter-finals, after losing 3–0 to Simon Whitlock of Australia.

 Gerwyn Price went on to beat Dirk van Duijvenbode 5–2 in the final to win the tournament for the first time.

 This event saw the most seeds knocked out in the first round in the history of the tournament, with 6 of the 8 seeds eliminated, leaving only Van Gerwen and Price to make it into the second round.

 By reaching the final, van Duijvenbode became the first person (other than Phil Taylor and Rod Harrington in the inaugural tournament in 1998) to reach the final on his debut in the tournament.